Keegan Bradley betting profile: Sony Open in Hawaii - PGA TOUR

 Bradley's recent performances

-- Bradley has finished in the top ten four times over his last ten appearances.
+- Bradley has finished in the top 10 four times over his last ten appearances.

 - He had his best finish at the Travelers Championship, where he finished first with a score of 15-under.